Granny’s special winter treats: gluten free, vegan and perfect for festive parties or teatime.

 Go nuts!
-Make your mornings ‘oat-ra’ special with festive warming spices, orange & maple – and no added sugar!
+Treat yourself with this luxury granola: festive warming spices, orange & maple – and no added sugar!

 Teatime at the Ritz in Paris was on my perfect French afternoon tea bucket list all during its four long years of renovation.
 Even as the luxury 5-star hotel was undertaking its €200 million face-lift on Place Vendôme, I still featured the Ritz in my recipe book, Teatime in Paris, knowing that they would unveil something exceptional.
 Together with our clinging French attire, my friend and I were excited to let time stand still and put on the Ritz Paris Teatime!

 Winter in Paris is perhaps the best time to indulge in the ultimate French afternoon tea.
 It takes place by the fireplace in the salon given homage to Marcel Proust, under his watchful portrait’s eyes.

 Author Marcel Proust came to the Ritz’s opening party in 1898 and chose it as his second home.
 He apparently took to the corner spot right next to the fireplace, finding endless inspiration for his novels using the hotel’s elegant surroundings and intimate salons of the literary and aristocratic elite.

 Here he felt that “nobody would push you around”.

 As soon as 2.30pm chimes, the loaded silver Champagne bucket beckons at the entrance to the open-curtained, cosy salon.
 Would you pick a flute of Reserve Barons de Rothschild Blanc or Rosé to add even more sparkle to the occasion?